apexad/homebridge-garagedoor-command/README.md

 **state**               | state command.
-Examples: `./check_state.js` or `node state.js` (required) **status_update_delay** | Time to have door in opening or closing state (defaults to 15 seconds) **poll_state_delay**    | Time between polling for the garage door's state (leave blank to disable state polling) **ignore_erros**        | Causes the plugin to replace 'STOPPED' status with 'CLOSED'
+Examples: `./check_state.js` or `node state.js` (required) **status_update_delay** | Time to have door in opening or closing state (defaults to 15 seconds) **poll_state_delay**    | Time between polling for the garage door's state (leave blank to disable state polling) **ignore_errors**       | Causes the plugin to replace 'STOPPED' status with 'CLOSED'

 The open, close, and state commands must return the following verbs: OPEN, CLOSED, OPENING, CLOSING, STOPPED.

 ## FAQ
 ### Can I have multiple garage doors?
 Yes! but this is a feature of homebridge, not the plugin.
-Just add an additonal accessory with a different name than your other garage door.
+Just add an additonal accessory block with a different name than your other garage door.

 ### Can you add 'x' feature?
 Yes, I probably could.
 Will I?
 Probably not.
 If there is a feature you want to add, please feel free to code it yourself and submit a pull request so others can benefit.